OpenDrupal/opendrupal-archived/_lessons/02_full-project-toolchain/02_project-setup-toolchain.md

 ### B. Local Development Environment Setup

+Group discussion / showcase of your current local dev set up(?)

+@todo - Discuss VM
+- do we need an update?
+- some firms/candidates have their own

 * __Do:__ Open Drupal VM tutorial, *Tutorials->open_drupal_vm.md*
 * Now set up a snapshot at your machine's vanilla state.
 * __Checkpoint:__ all have a working local environment and be able to edit our Drupal sites.